-In 2022 Kelly and I began contributing to Linkage⎘ magazine, edited by Jim Pickering and Chester Allen, who I’ve worked with for years.
+In 2022 Kelly and I began contributing to Linkage magazine, edited by Jim Pickering and Chester Allen, both of whom I’ve worked with for years.
 I also recently completed a number of catalog descriptions for a new auction house, Broad Arrow Auctions⎘ which allows me the opportunity to tell the stories of a wide variety of automobiles in 400 words or less.

 I met my wife Kelly in June 1992 when I hired her to help me photograph a silver 1958 Corvette for Corvette Fever magazine, my top client throughout the 1990s.
 Her dad was a Ford guy, and over the years owned a 1951 Custom convertible, a mid-sixties Thunderbird, and a rare late-seventies LTD II 2-door coupe.
 Her brother Jeff also owned a Delorean and Mitsubushi 3000GT, so automobiles are in her DNA, too.

 We made a great team right from the start — three months later we were engaged, and we were married in September 1993.
 Kelly is a fine photographer, too, toting her red Nikon D5500, and she shares my enthusiasm for vehicles that look good and perform well.

 We are life-long residents of the upper Midwest of the USA.
-We have two incredible children, daughter Keara (age 28) and son Sean, (age 24), a wonderful son-in-law, Brandan Stobbs, and our grandchildren, Thomas (age 4), who inherited the “can’t drive 55” gene from his mother and grandmother, and Michael (newborn).
+We have two incredible children, son Sean and daughter Keara, a wonderful son-in-law, Brandan Stobbs, and our two grandchildren who inherited the “can’t drive 55” gene from their mother and grandmother.
 I have recently retired from the corporate world, most recently as a Data Steward and Data Analyst, working for the same manufacturing company I joined in 1974.
 I now have more time to devote to faith, family, writing, photography and music (I still want to be a bass player when I grow up).